Analysis: How Mariners GM Jerry Dipoto could get Seattle’s offseason overhaul started at GM meetings

 The reaction from Mariners and A’s fans on social media, which is probably not the best gauge of lucidity, was as expected.
 Some fans were excited about a high on-base-percentage hitter to add depth to the lineup.
 Others were angry thinking that the Mariners should be looking at bigger names than a 34-year-old veteran with a .244 career batting average.
 A Twitter search of “Canha” and “Mariners” was equal parts amusing and frightening.

-And did one fan actually walk to Carmite to see who Canha was dining with only to find it locked?
+And did one fan actually walk to Marmite to see who Canha was dining with only to find it locked?

 It’s possible.

-Canha posted a pic of Yellowtail dish from Café Juanita on Friday and eggplant zurita from Canlis on Saturday.
-So maybe it was just an eating tour of Seattle’s fine restaurant scene from a self-proclaimed foodie and not a free-agent recruitment, though the Mariners have always had interest in Canha and love his “control the zone” approach at the plate.
+Canha posted a pic of a yellowtail dish from Café Juanita on Friday and eggplant zurita from Canlis on Saturday.
+So maybe it was just an eating tour of Seattle’s fine-restaurant scene from a self-proclaimed foodie and not a free-agent recruitment, though the Mariners have always had interest in Canha and love his “control the zone” approach at the plate.

 Still, the speculation and emotional reaction speaks to the “hunger” for action that Mariners fans feel going into this offseason.
 Imbued by the unexpected 90-win season in 2021, inspired by the final series of the season that featured three sold-out games and the anxiety-filled energy of must-win baseball, there is a demand for offseason action and improvement to the roster.